 Shortly before her death, it was alleged that Finn, who had just received a massive tax bill, had been heard arguing with O’ Conner and demanding money unless he wanted Finn to reveal all their dirty little secrets.
 Several witnesses also said they had seen the head of vice Bernard Johnson with Shirley Finn on the night of her death.

 An inquest that began in 2017 also heard a witness claim that Johnson had made a “bedtime confession” admitting to the murder of Shirley Finn.
 No one has ever been charged and the case remains unsolved

 On 26 December 1898, sisters Norah and Ellen Murphy were making their way home along with their older brother Michael on a sulky.
 They were returning from a country dance in Gatton which had been cancelled.
 Unfortunately, the trio never made it as far as their parents’ farm.

 After failing to return home William McNeill, their brother-in-law, set off to look for Micheal, Norah and Ellen the following day.
 Roughly 2 miles from Gatton at Moran’s Paddock William McNeil would make a grim discovery.

-All three Murphy siblings where dead.
+All three Murphy siblings were dead.
 Michael and Ellen’s skulls had been crushed (it was later found that Michael had also been shot in the head).
 The sisters Norah and Ellen had both been raped.
 The horse which had been pulling the sulky had also been shot in the head.
-It was a horrific crime which sent shockwaves throughout Australia.
+It was a horrific crime that sent shockwaves throughout Australia.